AI in Medical devices

 AI has turned out to be very effective in the healthcare system.
 Some of the important uses of AI include the following:

-• Medical Image Analysis: It can be applied to medical images, such as X-ray and MRI scans and other structural image sequences to assist healthcare professionals in understanding the results.
+• Medical Image Analysis: It is applicable to medical images, including X-ray and MRI scans, as well as other structural image sequences, aiding healthcare professionals in comprehending the results.

 • Drug Discovery: AI can help in clinical research and drug discovery.
-This is usually required to detect side effects or find the most efficient combination of medicines.
+This is typically necessary to identify side effects or determine the most effective combination of medications.

 • Brain Diseases: AI-powered medical devices help treat and detect neurological disorders, like Alzheimer’s and Parkinson’s, by analyzing MRI scans.

-• Preventive Medicine: Analysis can be predicted by AI, which will help medical professionals to adjust the level of care they provide to prevent it from happening.
+• Preventive Medicine: AI can predict analyses, enabling medical professionals to adjust the level of care to prevent occurrences.

 Reveal LINQ and LINQ II

 Ashley Ross, regional business director at Medtronic, referred to Medtronic’s Reveal LINQ and LINQ II.
 These are implantable cardiac monitoring systems, which are worn underneath the skin.
-He said, “We are a hardware company historically, but we’re bringing AI in.
-Reveal LINQ has been around in one iteration or another for the last 20-odd years, and the way in which we’ve iterated is, let’s improve the hardware the way the hardware is being designed now is to allow the improvements to come from software, particularly from AI.
-So, it’s moving technology into cloud-based management of data, which then means we can roll out updates to the technology – in the same ways as you do a software update on your phone.”
+He stated, “As a hardware company, we’re now integrating AI.
+Reveal LINQ, in various iterations over the last 20 years, has seen iterative improvements, particularly in hardware.
+The current emphasis is on deriving enhancements from software, specifically AI, by transitioning technology to cloud-based data management.
+This allows us to easily roll out updates, similar to software updates on your phone.”
+This involves moving technology into cloud-based management of data, enabling us to roll out updates to the technology – similar to how you do a software update on your phone.”

 He added that they had the potential to reach the full capabilities, “We can change the performance of our device just by enhancing the AI on the back of it.
 So, we’re a hardware company that’s seeing the benefits of AI to accelerate the development of how that device is used.
 We’re taking the approach where the hardware gives us the capability to effectively update the AI or the software remotely.
 We never used to have two-way communication with the device and they’d physically have to bring a patient back into a clinic to update the hardware.”